 Present about 1100 Losses about 540

 From the State of Texas monument at Gettysburg:

 From near this spot the Texas Brigade at about 4:30 p.m. on July 2 crossed Emmitsburg Road and advanced with Hood’s Division across Plum Run toward Little Round Top.
 The Texas Brigade after severe fighting on the slopes of Little Round Top retired to a position on the south side of Devil’s Den.
 The Brigade held this position the night of July 2 and during the day on July 3 then fell back to a position near this memorial on the evening of July 3.
 On the field at Gettysburg the Texas Brigade suffered 597 casualties.

-|July 21||Lieutenant Colonel Carter died of his wounds near Chambersburg.
-Major Bane was promoted to lieutenant colonel and Captain Clinton M. Winkler of Company I was promomted to major.|
+|July 21||Lieutenant Colonel Benjamin Carter died of his wounds near Chambersburg.
+Major John Bane was promoted to lieutenant colonel and Captain Clinton M. Winkler of Company I was promoted to major.|

-|September 10||The Texas Brigade transfered with Hood’s and McLaw’s Divisions to the Army of the Tennessee|
+|September 10||The Texas Brigade was attached with Hood’s and McLaw’s Divisions to the Army of the Tennessee.|

 Battle of Chickamauga

 Commanded by Lieutenant Colonel John P. Bane, the regiment was in the attack that broke the Federal line on the second day of the battle.
 The regiment lost 34 men killed, 40 wounded and 3 captured.
-Lt.
-Colonel Bane was wounded.

-|Fall||Colonel Key briefly returned to the regiment but the effects of his wounds proved to be too much for him to continue in command, and Lt.
-Colonel Bane resumed command.|
+|Fall||Colonel John Key briefly returned to the regiment but the effects of his wounds proved to be too much for him to continue in command, and Lieutenant Colonel John Bane resumed command.|